 Certified Community Behavioral Health Clinics (CCBHCs) Planning, Development, and Implementation Grant

-This funding opportunity provides financial support to community-based nonprofit organizations and tribal entities to establish new clinics that deliver comprehensive behavioral health services for individuals with mental health and substance use disorders in underserved areas.
+This funding opportunity provides financial support to community-based organizations and local government entities to establish new clinics that deliver comprehensive mental health and substance use services to individuals in need.

 Award Range